-Ness Mayker is a first year graduate student at The Ohio State University.
-Ness completed her undergraduate studies at OSU in the Spring of 2019, receiving a B.S. in both Physics and Astronomy.
+I am a second-year graduate student at The Ohio State University.
+I completed my undergraduate studies at OSU in the Spring of 2019, receiving a B.S. in both Physics and Astronomy.
 I am also serving as President of the Columbus Astronomical Society.

-Ness has been working with Rick Pogge and Danielle Berg alongside the CHemical Abundances Of Spirals (CHAOS) project which measures elemental abundance gradients across nearby spiral galaxies.
-Ness is also working with Adam Leroy, Laura Lopez, and Dyas Utomo alongside the PHANGS-ALMA collaboration (Physics at High Angular resolution in Nearby GalaxieS) to understand the conditions under which supernovae explode and how they affect the star formation rate of their host galaxies.
-Additionally, Ness is working with James Johnson developing models of galactic chemical enrichment for VICE (Versatile Integrator for Chemical Evolution).
+I am also working with Adam Leroy, Laura Lopez, and Dyas Utomo alongside the PHANGS-ALMA collaboration (Physics at High Angular resolution in Nearby GalaxieS) to understand the conditions under which supernovae explode and how they affect the star formation rate of their host galaxies.

 Outside of OSU’s astronomy department I am usually spending time with my two kids or outside taking astrophotography images under the night sky.
 Before I discovered my love for astronomy, I was a fiber artist.
 I love to garden, walk in nature, and ride my bicycle.
 I raise Monarch butterflies, I have a 30lb tortoise named Spica, and I have kittens named after the moons of Jupiter.